basel-ax/perp-dex-funding-rate-arb-bot/README.md

     -   `LIGHTER_API_KEY`: Your API key for the Lighter exchange.
     -   `LIGHTER_PRIVATE_KEY`: Your API private key for the Lighter exchange.
     -   `EXTENDED_API_KEY`: Your API key for the Extended exchange.
+    -   `EXTENDED_PRIVATE_KEY`: Your Starknet private key for the Extended exchange account (in hex format).
+    -   `EXTENDED_PUBLIC_KEY`: Your Starknet public key for the Extended exchange account (in hex format).
+    -   `EXTENDED_VAULT_ID`: Your vault ID for the Extended exchange account.
     -   `TESTNET`: Set to `true` for testnet or `false` for mainnet. **Default is `true`**.
     -   `MARKETS`: A comma-separated list of markets to monitor (e.g., `BTC-USD,ETH-USD`).
     -   `MIN_FUNDING_RATE_DIFF`: The minimum percentage difference in funding rates to trigger a trade (e.g., `0.0001` for 0.01%).